LXRCore/lxr-anticheat/README.md

 ### Step 2: Upload to Your Server
 1. Upload the script folder to your server's `resources` directory.
-2. Rename the folder to `lxrv2-anticheat`.
+2. Rename the folder to `lxr-anticheat`.

 ### Step 3: Modify the `fxmanifest.lua`
 Ensure the `fxmanifest.lua` includes support for your framework of choice: